dtoczala/ibm-cloud-landing-page/README.md

 ### References for Further Reading
 - [VMware on IBM Cloud Solution Architecture](https://www.ibm.com/cloud/garage/files/VMware-on-IBM-Cloud-Solution-Architecture.pdf) - The solution architecture for VMware on the IBM Cloud.
 - [Virtualization Reference Architecture](https://www.ibm.com/cloud/garage/architectures/virtualizationArchitecture/reference-architecture) - the reference architecture for virtualization on the IBM Cloud.
+- [IBM Cloud for VMware Solutions](https://ibm-dte.mybluemix.net/vmware) - a series of educational modules that will help you become familiar with what VMWare can do when hosted on the IBM Cloud.

 ---
 # Platform Services and APIs